Free Things to Do in Sanaa

 Immerse yourself in local culture without spending.

-Friday Goat Market Free
+Friday Wedding Processions Free

 Ramadan Iftar Gatherings Free